 Full TitleAn International, Multicenter, Open-label, Randomized, Phase 3 Study of BLU-285 vs Regorafenib in Patients with Locally Advanced Unresectable or Metastatic Gastrointestinal Stromal Tumor (GIST)

 Gastrointestinal stromal tumor (GIST) is a type of sarcoma that is usually treated with a drug called imatinib.
 When GIST continues to grow despite imatinib and similar drugs, it is then usually treated with a medication called regorafenib, but in some patients the cancer keeps growing.
-In this study, researchers want to determine if the investigational drug avapritinib is more effective than regorafenib in patients with inoperable or metastatic GIST that persists despite imatinib and another targeted therapy.
+In this study, researchers want to determine if the drug avapritinib is more effective than regorafenib in patients with inoperable or metastatic GIST that persists despite imatinib and another targeted therapy.

 Avapritinib works by inhibiting enzymes that drive the growth of GIST.
 Patients will be randomly assigned to receive avapritinib or regorafenib.
 Both drugs are taken orally (by mouth).